raygun101/MarkupKit/README.md

 ### Template Properties
 Often, when constructing a user interface, the same set of property values are applied repeatedly to instances of a given type.
 For example, an application designer may want all buttons to have a similar appearance.
 While it is possible to simply duplicate the property definitions for each button instance, this is repetitive and does not allow the design to be easily modified later - each button instance must be located and modified individually, which can be time-consuming and error-prone.

 MarkupKit allows developers to abstract common sets of property definitions into "templates", which can then be applied by name to class instances.
-This makes it much easier to apply common property definitions as well as modify them later.
+This makes it much easier to assign common property values as well as modify them later.

 Property templates are defined in property list (or _.plist_) files.
 Each template is represented by a dictionary defined at the top level of the property list.
 The dictionary's contents represent the property values that will be set when the template is applied.